johnthevillain/htc-weather-widget-reborn/README.md

 ![Screenshot of Widget](https://i.imgur.com/4nuDywo.png)
 <br>
 You could
+* Change the style of the widget (show clock, weather forecast, show just the clock, show just the forecast, ect.)
 * Disable/enable weather conditions
 * Use the metric system (if you are tired of the complicated American pounds, miles, and Fahrenheit)
 * Show RealFeel temperatures instead of the acutal temperatures (for both current temperature and forecast temperatures)